PikAsriel/Carpet-TIS-Addition/docs/rules.md

 Disable block destruction by liquid flowing

-Fluid will just simple stopped at the state before destroying the block
+Fluid will just simply stop at the state before destroying the block

 It's useful to prevent liquid from accidentally flooding your redstone wiring in creative